Agile Marketing & Project Management | AgileSherpas Blog

 Getting back to the logistics analogy, the impact of marketing operations increases with the size of the organization.
 Much in the same way the importance of logistics increases when you’re supporting a hundred thousand people on the other side of the world compared to ten people in the next town.

 So while marketing operations is always important, it’s particularly important when your marketing efforts are happening on a large scale and with great complexity.
-This is important to keep in mind when trying to explain the value it brings, particularly if your organization is looking to scale its marketing efforts.
+Keep in mind when trying to explain the value it brings, particularly if your organization is looking to scale its marketing efforts.

 In short, marketing operations optimizes all the most important elements of a successful marketing team.
 Without them, processes don’t improve, and marketing stagnates.